 - Language specific overrides of the above default behaviours using

 autocmdto keep things in one file.

-- Added automatic highlight to column for alignment purposes.
-This may be slow on slower terminals, so can consider turning it off if it is the case.
+- Added automatic highlight to column to Python and regular text files for alignment purposes.
+This may be slow on slower terminals, so consider turning it off if it is the case.